tomas-fryza/vhdl-course/Labs/04-segment/README.md

 ## Part 2: VHDL code for seven-segment display decoder

-Perform the following steps to implement the seven-segment display decoder.
+Perform the following steps to simulate the seven-segment display decoder.

    1. Create a new Vivado project in your `Labs/04-segment` working folder.
    2. Create a VHDL source file `hex_7seg` for the decoder.
-   3. Create a constraints XDC file: `nexys-a7-50t`.
-   4. Choose default board: `Nexys A7-50T`.
+   3. Choose default board: `Nexys A7-50T`.
-   5. In source file, define an entity `hex_7seg` as follows.
+   4. In source file, define an entity `hex_7seg` as follows.

    | **Port name** | **Direction** | **Width** | **Description** |
    | :-- | :-: | :-: | :-- |
    | `hex_i` | input   | 4 bits | Input binary data |
    | `seg_o` | output  | 7 bits | Cathode values in the order A, B, C, D, E, F, G |

-   6. Use [combinational process](https://github.com/tomas-fryza/Digital-electronics-1/wiki/Processes) and define an architecture of the decoder.
+   5. Use [combinational process](https://github.com/tomas-fryza/Digital-electronics-1/wiki/Processes) and define an architecture of the decoder.
 Note that, inside a process, `case`-`when` [assignments](https://github.com/tomas-fryza/Digital-electronics-1/wiki/Signal-assignments) can be used.

 ```vhdl
 ------------------------------------------------------------